eHealth Platform Federal infsec Profiles

 • Within the FHIR document, a pseudonymised value will be marked by an extension.
 This extension is applicable to any text field (string).

 • The original value of the string will be replaced by the pseudonym.
-This pseudonym is a JWE encoded string, containing the transitinfo, x and y value.
+This pseudonym can take following forms:

 • Searching on a pseudonymised field will be done using the normal search parameter.
 The fact that this search parameter contains a pseudonym will be indicated by a urn-style prefix.
-The pseudonym will be represented by the same JWE encoded string as described in item 2.
+The pseudonym will be represented by the same way as described in item 2. “urn:be:fgov:pseudo-encrypted:” fields cannot be used in a search, if the search parameters are not available as a resource.

 • Depending on the need of the implementing server, and the length of the query string, the implementing server will be able to use both GET and POST to execute the search, according to the FHIR specifications.
 The use of POST might be necessary in case of the combination of several pseudonymised search parameters in one query string.

-Example of a json containing a pseudonym, before the application of JWE:
+Example of a json containing a pseudonym, before the application of the base64 encoding:

 {